arabnewscms/laravel-backup-panel/README.md

 ## Requirements

 Make sure you meet [the requirements for installing spatie/laravel-backup](https://docs.spatie.be/laravel-backup/v6/requirements).
-Since this package requires the spatie/laravel-backup version 6.11.12 or higher, it also requires PHP 7.3 and Laravel 6.0 or higher.
+Since this package requires the spatie/laravel-backup version 7 or higher, it also requires PHP 8.0 and Laravel 8.0 or higher.

 ### Using an older version of PHP, Laravel, spatie/laravel-backup?

-Just use the older version of this package, see the `v1` branch.
+Just use the older version of this package, also take a look at the `v1` branch.

 ## Installation